FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Data analysis

-For starch, where the spectral response is relatively weak and relies on peaks in the 1200–1300 nm band, the combination of mutual-information retention and cross-modal alignment helps localize weak peaks and suppress interference.
-FDRMFL achieves MSEs of 0.3970/0.5973/0.2291 on clients 1/2/3, representing a 16.4\% drop relative to RP on client 2 and yielding a value on client 3 that is 0.653× that of TSVD.

-For protein, which exhibits strong inter-variety shifts across clients, FDRMFL keeps the MSE within the range 0.2455–0.6014.
-On client 3, its MSE (0.6014) is 36.6\% lower than PCA (0.9480), and on client 2, its MSE (0.2455) is 37.8\% lower than RP (0.3951), thus achieving both high accuracy and reduced cross-client fluctuation.

-For oil, whose spectral response is strongly nonlinear and particularly unsuitable for linear dimensionality reduction (e.g., TSVD reaches 0.8504 on client 3), FDRMFL attains 0.5367/0.2578/0.4657 on clients 1/2/3.
-This corresponds to a 45.2\% reduction relative to TSVD on client 3, and FDRMFL is the only method that keeps the oil MSE below 0.6 for all clients.

-For moisture, where baseline methods show substantial instability across clients, FDRMFL maintains MSEs within the narrow interval 0.1011–0.1244.
-The value for client 3 (0.1011) is the lowest among all methods and differs from client 1 (0.1244) by only 0.0233, making FDRMFL the only method with MSE < 0.13 on every client.

-Together with the results on Dataset 1, these findings indicate that, under challenging corn spectra with overlapping bands and strong varietal heterogeneity, FDRMFL not only improves predictive accuracy for all targets but also substantially reduces performance variability across clients.
+For \emph{starch} and \emph{protein}, FDRMFL reduces MSE by $8$--$38\%$ relative to the best baseline per client, with the largest gains where inter-variety shifts are strongest (client~3 for starch, clients~2 and 3 for protein).
+For \emph{oil}, whose nonlinear spectral response is especially poorly served by linear reductions (TSVD reaches $0.850$ on client~3), FDRMFL is the only method that keeps MSE below $0.6$ on every client, achieving $20$--$42\%$ improvement over the per-client best baseline.
+For \emph{moisture}, FDRMFL maintains MSE within the narrow interval $0.101$--$0.124$---the only method below $0.13$ for all clients, with a cross-client range of just $0.023$.

+Together with the Tecator results, these findings confirm that FDRMFL's multi-constraint design yields both higher accuracy and lower cross-client variance under overlapping spectral bands and strong non-IID heterogeneity.

-Mechanistically, mutual-information retention tightly couples the reduced representation with the target, prioritizing task-relevant spectral bands; cross-modal KL alignment calibrates and disentangles spectra with overlapping peaks (e.g., 930 nm, 1700 nm) using scalar/vector covariates; and federated contrastive consistency provides stable anchors across communication rounds, curbing representation drift and mitigating forgetting.
-In concert, these components yield lower errors and smaller cross-client variance under high noise, peak overlap, strong non-IID, and nonlinearity, consistent with the advantages observed in Tables \ref{e2}, \ref{e1} and the corresponding figures.
+Mechanistically, the three regularizers play complementary roles: $\mathcal{R}_{\mathrm{mi}}$ couples the reduced representation with the target, prioritizing task-relevant spectral bands; $\mathcal{R}_{\mathrm{kl}}$ disentangles overlapping peaks (e.g., 930\,nm, 1700\,nm) by aligning cross-modal distributions; and $\mathcal{R}_{\mathrm{fcl}}$ stabilizes representations across communication rounds, curbing client drift.
+Together, these mechanisms yield both lower MSE and smaller cross-client variance, consistent with the simulation results and corroborating the generality of the framework.